KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

    - **Misc.EMGconstr**: boolean to select whether you want to track provided EMG signals.
    - **Misc.EMGfile**: cell array of filenames containing EMG data of different motion trials (.mot file). (can be empty)
    - **Misc.EMGSelection**: cell array with muscles that are constrained/driven by EMG data.
+   - **Misc.EMG_MuscleCopies** (optional input): n x 2 cell array. array with names of muscle from which input EMG-data will be coupled.
+The second muscle will be driven with the EMG-data from the first one. n = number of coupled muscle pairs.
    - **Misc.BoundsScaleEMG**: 1 x 2 matlab array with lower and upper bound on optimization variable (s) that scales EMG data to simulated muscle excitation. (i.e. s*EMG = SimExcitation).
 In case you normalised your EMG data to MVC measurements, this scale factor should be close to 1.
    - **Misc.EMGbounds**: 1 x 2 matlab array with lower and upper bound on the deviation between measured EMG data and simulated muscle excitations (i.e. lower bound <  S EMG - SimExcitation < Upper bound).
+   - **Misc.EMGheaders** or **Misc.EMGFileHeaderCorrespondence** or neither: User can use either Misc.EMGheaders or Misc.EMGFileHeaderCorrespondence or neither depending on their data:
+      - **Misc.EMGheaders** is a cell array with names of muscles in the model that correspond to the header of the EMG data.
+The order of muscles in the EMG data should be the same as the order of muscles in Misc.EMGheaders.
+      - **Misc.EMGFileHeaderCorrespondence** (recommended) is a n x 2 cell array where first column is the name of the EMG channel in the header of the EMG data and second column is the corresponding muscle in the model.
+The order of the muscle names do not matter and it is not necessary to have all the muscles specified in this array be present in EMG data of all trials.
+      - If neither Misc.EMGheaders or Misc.EMGFileHeaderCorrespondence are specified, the names of muscles as specified in the EMG data file will be used.
+Make sure that these are the same names that the .osim model uses for each muscle.

 #### Required input arguments when using Ultrasound data